epfl-cs358/2025fa-SLAMaleykoum/README.md

 - Real-time map visualization data
 - Mission status: goal and state
 - Robot pose and trajectory
-- Telemetry
+- Telemetry logs

-The ESP creates a Wi-Fi access point (AP) that we connect to for **monitoring purposes only**.
+The ESP1 creates a Wi-Fi access point (AP) that we connect to for **monitoring purposes only**.
 We used MQTT at first to get feedback during tests, but quickly switched to TCP, as it supports higher data throughput.
+We additionally log the CPU profiling for the esp1 for debugging pourpuses.
+Detailed information: [CPU Profiling Documentaiton](assets/docs/debugging/CPU_PROFILING.md)

 If you want to establish the same MQTT connection to debug, here is the guide to follow: [**WiFi and MQTT connection guide**](/assets/docs/WiFi_and_MQTT_Connection_Guide___SLAMaleykoum.pdf).